-BNP on Thursday paid homage to the 1952 Language Movement martyrs marking Amar Ekushey, the Language Martyrs Day and the International Mother Language Day, UNB reports.
+BNP on Sunday paid homage to the martyrs of 1952 Language Movement, marking Amar Ekushey, the Language Martyrs Day and the International Mother Language Day.

-They offered fathea and munajat at the graves of language martyrs there seeking salvation of the departed souls.
+They offered fathea and a munajat at the graves of language martyrs there, seeking the salvation of the departed souls.

-He also paid homage to the martyrs of the February 21, 1952 who sacrificed their lives for their mother tongue Bangla which ultimately encouraged the nation to liberate the country through waging the Liberation War in 1971.
+He also paid homage to the martyrs of February 21, 1952 who sacrificed their lives for their mother tongue, Bangla, which ultimately encouraged the nation to liberate the country through waging the Liberation War in 1971.